DJJugglesJ/AI-Installer/docs/ROADMAP.md

 - Add Windows launcher and hardware probing counterparts (`.bat`/`.ps1`) that mirror the shell helpers under `modules/shell/`, including WSL-aware fallbacks for GPU checks and shared logging semantics.
 - Deliver a web UI front end MVP that mirrors core launcher actions (install/update/launch) with server-hosted static assets so it can run on headless nodes and WSL without desktop dependencies.
-- Ship Prompt Builder and Character Studio views inside the web UI, sharing schemas with the runtime modules and calling the same APIs currently invoked by YAD/menu flows.
+- Ship Prompt Builder and Character Studio views inside the web UI, sharing schemas with `modules/runtime/prompt_builder` and `modules/runtime/character_studio` and calling the same APIs currently invoked by YAD/menu flows.
 - Add a curated model/LoRA browser (CLI and web UI surfaces) that refreshes manifests on a set cadence, validates checksums and metadata, and wires one-click installs through the existing installer/runtime hooks.

 ## Mid-term milestones (quarterly)